 The educational opportunities offered by mobile technologies are being expanded as a wide range of devices, software and online services become available for teaching and learning, within and beyond the classroom.
 This has led to the exploration by schools of users bringing their own technologies in order to provide a greater freedom of choice and usability.
 However, there are a number of e-safety considerations for BYOD that need to be reviewed prior to implementing such a policy.
 Use of BYOD should not introduce vulnerabilities into existing secure environments.
 Considerations will need to include; levels of secure access, filtering, data protection, storage and transfer of data, mobile device management systems, training, support, acceptable use, auditing and monitoring.
 This list is not exhaustive and a BYOD policy should be in place and reference made within all relevant policies.
+At present no pupils are permitted to access their own devices on the school premises.

-- The school has a set of clear expectations and responsibilities for all users - The school adheres to the Data Protection Act principles - All users are provided with and accept the Acceptable Use Agreement - All network systems are secure and access for users is differentiated - Where possible these devices will be covered by the school's / academy's normal filtering systems, while being used on the premises - All users will use their username and password and keep this safe - Mandatory training is undertaken for all staff - Pupils receive training and guidance on the use of personal devices - Regular audits and monitoring of usage will take place to ensure compliance - Any device loss, theft, change of ownership of the device will be reported as in the BYOD policy - Any user leaving the school will follow the process outlined within the BYOD policy
+- The school has a set of clear expectations and responsibilities for all users - The school adheres to the Data Protection Act principles - All users are provided with and accept the Acceptable Use Agreement - All network systems are secure and access for users is differentiated - Where possible these devices will be covered by the school's / academy's normal filtering systems, while being used on the premises - All users will use their username and password and keep this safe - Mandatory training is undertaken for all staff - Pupils receive training and guidance on the use of personal devices - Regular audits and monitoring of usage will take place to ensure compliance

+- Any device loss, theft, change of ownership of the device will be reported as in the BYOD policy - Any user leaving the school will follow the process outlined within the BYOD policy